lindavr/Docs/readme2.md

 The content in each repository is loosely aligned with the organization of the articles on the corresponding [https://docs.microsoft.com/](https://docs.microsoft.com/) landing pages.
 A series of subdirectories are used for separation of usage scenarios/stages (ie: Understand & Explore, Deploy & Use, etc), along with media content (ie: image files) and include files (Markdown files that are reused across multiple main articles).

-### Main articles directory
+#### Main articles directory

-The main articles directory is found directly off the root of the repository, and contains a set of subdirectories with articles formatted as Markdown files with an *.md* extension.
-For example, the IntuneDocs repository content is the `\InTuneDocs` subdirectory.
+The main articles directory is found directly off the root of the repository, and contains a set of subdirectories with articles formatted as Markdown files which use an *.md* extension.
+For example, the main articles directory for the [https://github.com/microsoft/IntuneDocs](https://github.com/microsoft/IntuneDocs) repository is the `\InTuneDocs` subdirectory.

 Within the root of this directory are general articles that relate to the overall service, along with another series of subdirectories, which match the common scenarios as outlined on the main landing page for the service.
 For instance, the Intune "Understand & Explore" articles are in the `Understand` subdirectory, "Deploy & Use" articles are found in the `DeployUse` subdirectory, etc.